SneakySly/Codex/Codex.md

 - Magic does not exist.
 If it did, science could study it.

 #### 2C Perceptions: Explanatory
-Science, politics, and the universe.
+Science, and the universe.

 - Micro and macro evolution happens.
 - Something like the Big Bang happened.
 - Nothing in our universe can travel faster than light.
-- Non-carbon-based life forms are likely to exist.
-- Aliens are likely to exist, but we will most likely discover their creations (ie. robots they made) before we discover them.
-- Aliens will probably discover our own robots before they discover us.
-- The vast majority of intelligent beings throughout the universe are probably more similar to robots and cyborgs than organically evolved life.
 - Time travel is not possible.
 - Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics, energy).
 - Vaccinations are good for babies and society.
+- Homeopathy is completely ineffective.
+- Aliens are likely to exist, but we might never discover them.
+- The vast majority of intelligent beings throughout the universe are probably more similar to robots and cyborgs than organically evolved life.

 ### Type 3: Opinions
-Beliefs about society and how it should be structured.
+Beliefs about politics and society.

 - Gay marriage should be legal everywhere.
 - Abortion should be legal everywhere.